RECRUITMENT FOR 2022 - 2023

 Our distinct training programme will provide you with opportunities to work alongside expert and friendly practitioners from within the partnership who will support your professional development throughout the course and beyond.
 Each of our schools has a Professional Mentor who runs a weekly programme of training events which will help you to understand your role within the context of the wider school.
 You will also be provided with your own Subject Mentor who will support your developing classroom practice and work with you as both a subject specialist and a coach.

 The programme is ‘hands on’ with you undergoing two placements within one of our partner schools.
 The majority of the training that takes place will be conducted by ourselves, as well as our cluster schools or subject specialists.
-As a teaching school, we are fortunate to have over forty specialist leaders in education, as well as a number of partner alliance schools, who can all offer a considerable amount of experience and expertise in supporting the training of all our trainees and qualified teachers.
+As an outward facing school, we are fortunate to have access to a wealth of experience within our alliance schools, who can all offer the support and skills, we believe you will need to become an outstanding teacher in your own right.

 In addition, you will be required to spend 12 training days at the University of Cumbria, in Lancaster.
 Here you will have multiple opportunities to develop your understanding of how different pedagogical approaches can be used to teach your subject through a subject knowledge development programme.
 During these sessions, you will work with a highly experienced tutor, from within your subject specialism, who will help you to make the transition from a subject expert to a teacher of that subject.

 What our trainees say

 ‘The PM sessions were tailored to our needs therefore each session was relevant and not a repetition of previous meetings.
-Helen made us feel that we could go to her at any time and when we needed her always made time for us.
+The School Direct Lead made us feel that we could go to them at any time and they always made time for us.
 I feel very lucky’

 ‘Positive environment, continuous support throughout and dedicated staff.
 Overall, an amazing first teaching experience’